 When Blondeau was putting the piece together, she worked with her mother.
 “But it still affected her to the point where I had to shut down the show because she just started crying.
 And now I want to remount it because I think it’s pretty relevant.”

-Blondeau’s latest work is a portrait series called Asiniy Iskwew.
+Blondeau’s latest work is the portrait series Asiniy Iskwew.
 “That translates into ‘Rock Woman’,” she says.
 “I’ve been doing research around sacred stones that we like to call ‘buffalo stones’ on the prairies.”

 Mistaseni, the rock that was blown up during the Gardiner Dam’s construction in 1966, is probably the best-known.
 The site is underwater now, but Blondeau discovered that a piece of the rock had been saved at the Elbow Marina and took the photo there.

 “I guess it’s in honour because there were lots of protests when it was destroyed,” says Blondeau.
 “Where the dam is now, it used to be a huge gathering spot for First Nations people.”

 In each photo in Asiniy Iskwew, Blondeau depicts herself standing on the rock while draped in a red velvet gown.